Writing#

 print(target_temp.max_value) # Maximum allowed target temperature.

-For binary parameters, you can also use boolean True or False,
+Thus, for switches, you can use Python’s boolean keywords True or False,

 string literals “on” or “off” or special turn_on()